|Guide||♦||30 Triplogs||1 Topic|

 In 1985, the first five areas were established and were called “wildlife quiet areas” (WQAs).
-Initial thinking was that the location of WQAs would be rotated across the landscape.
+The initial thinking was that the location of WQAs would be rotated across the landscape.
 In 1988 and 1990, WQAs and associated management objectives were evaluated.
 Findings included ongoing public support, increased use of the areas by big game and other wildlife species, and improvement in vegetation resources.
-Regarding rotation of WQAs, it was realized that re-signing new area boundaries every few years would be cost prohibitive.
+Regarding rotation of WQAs, it was realized that re-signing new area boundaries every few years would be cost-prohibitive.
 In addition, State game managers and forest biologists were observing greater affinity (numbers and amount of use) and fidelity toward the areas by wildlife, especially big game and other large mammals.

 Over the years, WQAs have been eliminated when results were not achieved.
 Additional WQAs have been added as well, now totaling 8 areas encompassing 2.2% of the Apache-Sitgreaves National Forest.
 Current proposals include the addition of up to 5 additional areas, reaching 2.8% of forest land.

 • Good hiding (resting and travel) cover

 • Location relative to heavily used recreation areas

 • Need for security within overall heavily populated areas